La deliciosa historia de la Lasaña: aprende cómo hacer la mejor versión de este clásico

 • 1 onion, finely chopped

-• 2 garlic cloves, minced
+• 2 cloves garlic, minced

-• 2 carrots, shredded
+• 2 carrots, grated

 • 2 celery stalks, chopped

-• 400g crushed tomatoes (tinned or fresh)
+• 400g crushed tomatoes (canned or fresh)

 • 2 tablespoons tomato paste

-• 1 teaspoon sugar
+• 1 teaspoon of sugar

 • Salt and pepper to taste